 See for yourself.

-Above: Ten year old North Face Soft Shell (which was never supposed to be waterproof in the first place)| Below: 25 year old Columbia Titanium Waterproof trouser
+Above: Ten year old North Face Soft Shell (which was never supposed to be waterproof in the first place)

 I really don’t have anything other than good things to say about this stuff.
-I like the fact that I feel virtuous – I’ve saved the planet yet again this week (having refused a bag in Sainsbury’s yesterday) and I plan to continue in this vain.
+I like the fact that I feel virtuous – I’ve saved the planet yet again this week (having refused a bag in Sainsbury’s yesterday) and I plan to continue in this vein.

 Totally hassle free in terms of the execution of the job.
 Cold water wash followed by a 30 degree spin and no heat cycle required to activate the product.